k-samuel/faceted-search/README.md

 Simple and fast faceted search without external servers like ElasticSearch and others.

-Easily handles 500,000 products with 10 properties.Divide the indexes into product groups or categories and for a long time you will not need scaling and more serious tools.
+Easily handles 500,000 products with 10 properties.
+Divide the indexes into product groups or categories and for a long time you will not need scaling and more serious tools.
 Works especially effectively with Roadrunner, Swoole etc.

 In addition to faceted filters, also supports exclusion filters.